Download this document to share with your physician(s), family and friends:

 d.
 CSF shunt over-drainage may cause intracranial hypotension.

 e.
-Chiropractic manipulation has been a reported cause.
+Chiropractic or other spinal manipulation has been reported as another cause.

 2. Traumatic – caused as a result of an injury.

-Traumatic leaks have been reported in association with brachial plexus injuries, spinal injuries, sports injuries, falls and chiropractic neck manipulation (the latter is also classified as iatrogenic).
+Traumatic leaks have been reported in association with brachial plexus injuries, spinal injuries, sports injuries, falls.

 3. Spontaneous – occurring with minimal or no clear precipitant.